 3. You Can Use Your Money When You Need It

 When you open a separate account for emergency savings, you may be able to find an online bank with an electronic funds transfer process that's easy to manage.
 Some banks might even allow you to schedule automatic, recurring transfers that correspond with each paycheck you receive (or however you want to schedule your automatic savings plan).

-There’s no such thing as a perfect bank account.
-But it is possible to find a bank account with benefits that you value.
-When you compare bank accounts (high-yield savings accounts, money market accounts, etc.), pay attention to the features that matter most to you.
+There's no such thing as a perfect bank account, but it's possible to find a bank account with benefits that you value.
+When you compare bank accounts, pay attention to the features that matter most to you.
 You may want to review APYs, fees, new customer bonuses, financial tools and more.

 Below are a few bank accounts you might want to consider as a home for your emergency fund:

-- Start with a budget.
-When you create a budget, you’ll have a plan for how you want to spend the money you earn.
-Even if you’re in debt, consider saving a little money each week or month.
+- Start with a budget: When you create a budget, you'll have a plan for how you want to spend your money.
+Even if you're in debt, consider saving a little each week or month.
 Better yet, automate your savings.
-It’s important to get in the habit of saving some of the money you earn rather than spending it all.
-(Slick Tip: If you can cut expenses, you could free up more money to deposit into your emergency fund instead.)
+It's important to get in the habit of saving some of the money, and if you can cut expenses, you could free up more cash to deposit into your emergency fund.

-- Pay down debt.
-Working to eliminate your debt may seem like it would make it harder to save money rather than easier.
-But if you can get rid of some of your debt—especially high-interest credit card debt—you’ll free up more money, in the long run, to apply toward emergency savings and other financial goals.
+- Pay down debt: Working to eliminate your debt may seem like it would make it harder to save money.
+But if you can get rid of some of your debt—especially high-interest credit card debt—you'll free up more in the long run for emergency savings.